In 2017, following the largest clinical ambulance trials in the world, NHS England implemented new ambulance standards across the country.

 - Recognition that in certain situations, a HCP may require immediate clinical assistance to make a life-saving intervention, in addition to ambulance transportation;

-- Consistent definitions for high acuity (more seriously ill patients) HCP responses are established and are mapped to ARP response priorities Category 1 and Category 2;
+- Consistent definitions for high acuity (more seriously ill patients) HCP responses are established and are mapped to ambulance response priorities Category 1 and Category 2; and

-- Opportunity for local innovation and acknowledgement of different contractual and commissioning arrangements for lower acuity (less serious) incidents; and
+- Opportunity for local innovation and acknowledgement of different contractual and commissioning arrangements for lower acuity (less serious) incidents.

 Further reading about the programme